Children's Readings

 His father laughed.
 "It's more than that.
 Do good things for other people."

 Like Brandon's father, Jesus told stories, but not about people; he told stories about God and his Kingdom.
 People had all kinds of ideas about God's Kingdom, what it was like, when it was going to come.
-Jesus told stories about the Kingdom to challenge the people think in new ways how God acts in their lives.
+Jesus told stories about the Kingdom to challenge the people to think in new ways how God acts in their lives.
 God starts small like seeds in the ground, but, like a growing wheat stalk or mustard bush, his activity gets bigger and bigger.
 God doesn't start with a bang, but a whisper.
 Jesus challenged the people to open their eyes and ears, their minds and hearts, to look for the little ways God works.
 Once you see that, you'll see the big ways he acts in our lives.

 Final Question: How can you see the little things God does for us?